credativ/plutono/docs/sources/enterprise/vault.md

 +++
 title = "Vault"
 description = ""
-keywords = ["grafana", "vault", "configuration"] weight = 700
+keywords = ["plutono", "vault", "configuration"] weight = 700
 +++

 # Vault integration

-> Only available in Grafana Enterprise v7.1+.
+> Only available in Plutono Enterprise v7.1+.

 If you manage your secrets with [Hashicorp Vault](https://www.hashicorp.com/products/vault), you can use them for [Configuration]({{< relref "../administration/configuration.md" >}}) and [Provisioning]({{< relref "../administration/provisioning.md" >}}).

-> **Note:** If you have Grafana [set up for high availability]({{< relref "../administration/set-up-for-high-availability.md" >}}), then we advise not to use dynamic secrets for provisioning files.
+> **Note:** If you have Plutono [set up for high availability]({{< relref "../administration/set-up-for-high-availability.md" >}}), then we advise not to use dynamic secrets for provisioning files.
-> Each Grafana instance is responsible for renewing its own leases.
-Your data source leases might expire when one of your Grafana servers shuts down.
+> Each Plutono instance is responsible for renewing its own leases.
+Your data source leases might expire when one of your Plutono servers shuts down.

 ## Configuration

 Before using Vault, you need to activate it by providing a URL, authentication method (currently only token), and a token for your Vault service.
-Grafana automatically renews the service token if it is renewable and set up with a limited lifetime.
+Plutono automatically renews the service token if it is renewable and set up with a limited lifetime.

-If you're using short-lived leases, then you can also configure how often Grafana should renew the lease and for how long.
+If you're using short-lived leases, then you can also configure how often Plutono should renew the lease and for how long.
 We recommend keeping the defaults unless you run into problems.

 ```ini
 [keystore.vault]